-For the Active Lives Survey the weights correct for the disproportionate selection of addresses across local authorities and for the selection of adults and youths within households.
+For the Active Lives Survey the weights correct for the disproportionate selection of addresses across local authorities and for the selection of adults within households.
 They also adjust the achieved sample by month to control for seasonality.

-In addition, by weighting to population estimates and national estimates from the Annual Population Survey 2018-2019), the weights should also reduce bias in the survey estimates.
-The control totals are produced from a mix of: 2019 mid-year population estimates (region with Local Authority), 2018-19 Labour Force Survey (number of people in household) and 2018-19 Labour Force Survey (everything else).
+In addition, by weighting to population estimates and national estimates from the Annual Population Survey 2020, the weights should also reduce bias in the survey estimates.
+The control totals are produced from a mix of: 2020 population estimates (region with Local Authority), 2021 Labour Force Survey (number of people in household) and 2021-22 Labour Force Survey (everything else).